top of page

 about.

-Reiko Ho is an accomplished director and multi-disciplinary theatre maker from Honolulu, Hawaiʻi, who loves telling stories that reflect the diverse voices of her island home.
+Reiko Ho is a celebrated director, playwright, and multi-disciplinary theatre maker from Honolulu, Hawaiʻi, who loves telling stories that reflect the diverse voices of her island home.
 Her work has been seen throughout Hawaiʻi as well as nationally.

-Reiko is currently Artistic Associate for Honolulu Theatre for Youth, a member of The Consortium of Asian American Theaters & Artists (CAATA), and on the Board of Directors for TYA/USA, the leading national organization for professionals in the field of Theatre for Young Audiences.
+Reiko is Artistic Associate for HTY, an Invited Artist at the National Institute of Directing and Ensemble Creation, a member of The Consortium of Asian American Theaters & Artists, a member of The Playwright’s Center, and serves on the Board of Directors of TYA/USA, the leading national organization for the field of Theatre for Young Audiences.

 aloha